Ckcinnabar/Ckcinnabar/README.md

 - Built interactive Dash dashboard for career trajectory visualization and performance analytics
 - **Tech Stack:** Python, Scikit-learn, Pandas, Dash, Random Forest, Gradient Boosting

-💪 My technical strengths include proficiency in Python, R, SQL, C, and C++.
-My toolkit spans frameworks like PyTorch, TensorFlow, and Scikit-learn for deep learning and machine learning, along with LangChain for LLM applications.
-I'm experienced with data processing libraries such as Pandas, NumPy, and Librosa, and skilled in building interactive applications using Streamlit, Dash, and Plotly.
-I also work with modern development tools including Docker, Git, and Jupyter, and have hands-on experience with vector databases like Pinecone for RAG implementations.
+💪 My technical strengths include proficiency in Python, Java, C++, SQL, and R for programming, with extensive experience in database systems like MySQL, MongoDB, and Oracle.
+I'm skilled in big data technologies including Hadoop, Hive, Spark, and Kafka for processing large-scale datasets.
+My data engineering expertise spans ETL/ELT workflows using Airflow, dbt, and Jenkins, along with cloud data warehousing solutions like AWS Redshift and GCP BigQuery.
+On the web development side, I'm proficient in HTML, CSS, JavaScript, Flask, and React.js for building full-stack applications.

 🌐 I'm always excited to connect with fellow data scientists, ML engineers, and researchers who share a passion for pushing the boundaries of AI and machine learning.
 Whether you're interested in collaborating on cutting-edge projects, discussing the latest developments in deep learning, or exploring opportunities in intelligent systems, feel free to reach out!